164 Adoptees Off Script with Carrie Cahill Mulligan

 Haley Radke: Yeah.
 If you're an avid reader, that's a fantastic podcast.
 And Carrie is working hard to make sure that they read more adoptee own voices over there.

-Haley Radke: are the adoptive moms who email me 'cause they wanna come on the show 'cause they wrote a book from the adoptee perspective.
+Haley Radke: Are the adoptive moms who email me because they want to come on the show because they wrote a book from the adoptee perspective?

 Carrie Cahill Mulligan: Oh no.

 Haley Radke: Did that happen again this week?
 I don't know.
-Thank you so much, Carrie.
-I can't wait for a book club with you.
-Before we go, can you please let everyone know where we can connect with you online and ask you for.
-Book recommendations?
+Well, thank you so much, Carrie.
+I can't wait for a Book Club with you.
+Before we go, can you please let everyone know where we can connect with you online and ask you for book recommendations?

-Carrie Cahill Mulligan: I think that I've made just over 2000.
-Oh my gosh.
+Carrie Cahill Mulligan: I think that I've made just over 2,000.
 I started making hats again, so I slowed down on the masks.
-Okay.
 But yeah, I'm picking back up on both.

-But also I really, it's so fun.
-Adoptee off script is so fun for me.
-I get to be a little bit more casual and a little more myself and in my regular interviews.
-I really try to highlight the guest and have it.
-Be all about them with a few exceptions.
-I'll insert myself here and there, but on off script you get to know me a little bit better, so I would invite you to join us.
+But Adoptees Off Script is so fun for me.
+I get to be a little bit more casual and a little more myself.
+In my regular interviews I really try to highlight the guest and have it be all about them, with a few exceptions I'll insert myself here and there, but on Off Script you get to know me a little bit better, so I would invite you to join us.